-To support congestion control feedback collection and operation, the NORM sender periodically transmits NORM\CMD(CC) command messages.
-NORM\CMD(CC) messages are multiplexed with NORM data and repair transmissions and serve several purposes:
+To support congestion control feedback collection and operation, the NORM sender periodically transmits NORM_CMD(CC) command messages.
+NORM_CMD(CC) messages are multiplexed with NORM data and repair transmissions and serve several purposes:

 - 1. Stimulate explicit feedback from the general receiver set to collect congestion control information. - 2.
 Communicate state to the receiver set on the sender's current congestion control status including details of the CLR. - 3.
-Initiate rapid (immediate) feedback from the CLR in order to closely track the dynamics of congestion control for that current worst path in the group multicast topology.
+Initiate rapid (immediate) feedback from the CLR in order to closely track the dynamics of congestion control for the current worst path in the group multicast topology.

-The format of the NORM\CMD(CC) message is describe in Section 4.2.3 of this document.
-The NORM\CMD(CC) message contains information to allow measurement of RTTs, to inform the group of the congestion control CLR, and to provide feedback of individual RTT measurements to the receivers in the group.
-The NORM\CMD(CC) also provides for exciting feedback from OPTIONAL "potential limiting receiver" (PLR) nodes that may be determined administratively or possibly algorithmically based on congestion control feedback.
+The format of the NORM_CMD(CC) message is described in Section 4.2.3 of this document.
+The NORM_CMD(CC) message contains information to allow measurement of RTTs, to inform the group of the congestion control CLR, and to provide feedback of individual RTT measurements to the receivers in the group.
+The NORM_CMD(CC) also provides for exciting feedback from OPTIONAL "potential limiting receiver" (PLR) nodes that might be determined administratively or possibly algorithmically based upon congestion control feedback.
 PLR nodes are receivers that have been identified to have potential for (perhaps soon) becoming the CLR and thus immediate, up-to-date feedback is beneficial for congestion control performance.
-The details of PLR selection are not discussed in this document.
+The PLR list MAY be populated with a small number of receivers the sender identifies as approaching the CLR loss and delay conditions based on feedback from the group.

-5.5.2.1 NORM\CMD(CC) Transmission
+5.5.2.1 NORM_CMD(CC) Transmission

-The NORM\CMD (CC) message is transmitted periodically by the sender along with its normal data transmission.
-Note that the repeated transmission of NORM\CMD (CC) messages may be initiated some time before transmission of user data content at session startup.
-This may be done to collect some estimation of the current state of the multicast topology with respect to group and individual RTT and congestion control state.
+The NORM_CMD(CC) message is transmitted periodically by the sender along with its normal data transmission.
+Note the repeated transmission of NORM_CMD(CC) messages MAY be initiated some time before transmission of user data content at session startup.
+This can be done to collect some estimation of the current state of the multicast topology with respect to group and individual RTT and congestion control state.

-A NORM\CMD(CC) message is immediately transmitted at sender startup.
-The interval of subsequent NORM\CMD(CC) message transmission is determined as follows:
+A NORM_CMD(CC) message is immediately transmitted at sender startup.
+The interval of subsequent NORM_CMD(CC) message transmission is determined as follows:

 - 1. By default, the interval is set according to the current sender GRTT estimate.
-A startup GRTT of 0.5 seconds is recommended when no feedback has yet been received from the group. - Until a CLR has been identified (based on previous receiver feedback) or when no data transmission is pending, the NORM\CMD(CC) interval is doubled up from its current interval to a maximum of once per 30 seconds.
-This results in a low duty cycle for NORM\CMD(CC) probing when no CLR is identified or there is no pending data to transmit. - 3.
-When a CLR has been identified (based on receiver feedback) and data transmission is pending, the probing interval is set to the RTT between the sender and the CLR (RTT\clr). - 4.
-Additionally, when the data transmission rate is low with respect to the RTT\clr interval used for probing, the implementation should ensure that no more than one NORM\CMD(CC) message is sent per NORM\DATA message when there is data pending transmission.
-This ensures that the transmission of this control message is not done to the exclusion of user data transmission.
+A startup initial value of GRTT_sender = 0.5 seconds is RECOMMENDED when no feedback has yet been received from the group. - 2.
+Until a CLR has been identified (based on previous receiver feedback) or when no data transmission is pending, the NORM_CMD(CC) interval is doubled up from its current interval to a maximum of once per 30 seconds.
+This results in a low duty cycle for NORM_CMD(CC) probing when no CLR is identified or there is no pending data to transmit. - 3.
+When a CLR has been identified (based on receiver feedback) and data transmission is pending, the probing interval is set to the RTT between the sender and the CLR (RTT_clr). - 4.
+Additionally, when the data transmission rate is low with respect to the RTT_clr interval used for probing, the implementation SHOULD ensure no more than one NORM_CMD(CC) message is sent per NORM_DATA message when there is data pending transmission.
+This ensures the transmission of this control message is not done to the exclusion of user data transmission.

-The NORM\CMD ( CC ) "cc\sequence" field is incremented with each transmission of a NORM\CMD ( CC ) command.
-The greatest "cc\sequence" recently received by receivers is included in their feedback to the sender.
+The NORM_CMD (CC) "cc_sequence" field is incremented with each transmission of a NORM_CMD (CC) command.
+The greatest "cc_sequence" recently received by receivers is included in their feedback to the sender.
 This allows the sender to determine the age of feedback to assist in congestion avoidance.

-The NORM-CC Rate Header Extension is applied to the NORM\CMD(CC) message and the sender advertises its current transmission rate in the "send\rate" field.
+The NORM-CC Rate Header Extension is applied to the NORM_CMD(CC) message and the sender advertises its current transmission rate in the "send_rate" field.
 The rate information is used by receivers to initialize loss estimation during congestion control startup or restart.